MmanawaMarongwe/MmanawaMarongwe/README.md

 **Repo:** [GitHub Link](#)
 A time zone converter that displays the current time for multiple cities.
 Users select a city from a dropdown menu to see its current time.

-> Tools: JavaScript, moment.js, CSS
+> Tools: JavaScript, moment.js, CSS , Bootstrap
 > Features: Real-time updates, Dropdown selection, Time formatting
 > 🔧 *Improvement Idea:* Automatically detect user's location for default time zone